jonathanchowjh/ts-methods/docs/README.md

 # ts-methods

-ts-methods is a typescript scripting library with useful utility functions including error and file handling, terminal executions, data structures, REPLs, utility types, github clone scripts, and more.
+ts-methods is a typescript scripting library with utility functions including error and file handling, terminal executions, data structures, REPLs, utility types, github clone scripts, and more.
 The following is a list of helpers and how to use them:

 - [Error Helpers](###Error-Helpers)
 - [File Helpers](###File-Helpers)